|Nutrition Facts (per serving)|

 This recipe can be scaled up or down if needed.

-1. For this amount of gratin, a 9 inch by 13 inch, the buttered pan is a good choice.
-Peel the potatoes and slice by hand 1/8 inch thick.
-Do not do this in the food processor, since they slice too thin.
+Peel the potatoes and slice by hand 1/8-inch thick.
+(Do not do this in the food processor, since they slice too thin.)

-4. Fill the pan one-half to two-thirds with cream, pouring over the potatoes.
-Salt (I start with one teaspoon) and pepper.
+Fill the pan one-half to two-thirds with cream, pouring over the potatoes.
+Salt (I start with 1 teaspoon) and pepper.
 You might want to sprinkle a little marjoram on it, fresh or dried, too.

-5. Bake in a heated oven (375°F) for one hour, then sprinkle the cheese on top and bake until the potatoes are very tender when poked with a fork.
+Bake in a preheated oven for 1 hour, then sprinkle the cheese on top and bake until the potatoes are very tender when poked with a fork.

-You may cover the casserole with foil in the middle of baking time if it is becoming too brown.
+- You may cover the casserole with foil in the middle of the baking time if it is becoming too brown.
 Remove it before you add the cheese.